Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Simulation and Results

 and

-where $\theta$ is the mixing angle, from the above equation we can see that changing angle from 00 to 900 W'goes to purely right handed from purely left handed.
-The cross section and decay width with different mixing angles for mass of $W^{'} = 350$ GeV are given in table
+Where $\theta$ is the mixing angle, from the above equation it is observed that by changing angle from $0^0$ to $90^0$, $W^{'}$ goes to purely right-handed from purely left-handed.
+The cross-section and decay width with different mixing angles for mass of $W^{'} = 350$ GeV are given in Table \ref{tab2}.